YoTro/YoTro.github.io/_posts/2017-07-29-Pythonchallenge-game.md

 comments:true
 ---

-If you want to practice your python,the [pythonchallenge](http://www.pythonchallenge.com/)coulde help you.There are currently 33 levels.
+If you want to practice your python,the [pythonchallenge](http://www.pythonchallenge.com/) coulde help you.There are currently 33 levels.

 python -v 2.7.13